AngelVeloz1506/TEAM-DELTA-WRO-2025-Panama/schemes/README.md

 <p align="center">
   <img src="../other/photos/ultrasonic.webp" width="300"><br>
-  <em>Three ultrasonic modules are mounted front, left, and right to measure obstacle distance.<br>
+  <em>Two ultrasonic modules are mounted front, left, and right to measure obstacle distance.<br>
   Each runs at 5 V (with 3.3 V logic shift) and 30 ms timeout for safe navigation.</em>
 </p>